Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Death of your spouse or Civil partnership partner

-- Expiry of your unemployment benefit entitlements
+- Expiry of your entitlement to unemployment benefits

 The situation varies depending on the reason for the early release.